 The waters of Long Island are home to various marine mammals, including several pinniped and cetacean species.
-Pinnipeds are a group of semiaquatic mammals including the 'eared seals' (sea lions and fur seals), true seals', and the walrus, but only the true seals (Phocids) occur in the wild on and near Long Island.
+Pinnipeds are a group of semiaquatic mammals including the 'eared seals' (sea lions and fur seals), 'true seals', and the walrus, but only the true seals (Phocids) occur in the wild on and near Long Island.
 Cetaceans are a group of fully aquatic marine mammals that includes whales, dolphins, and porpoises.
 Whales are divided into the Odontocetes (toothed whales) and Mysticetes (baleen whales).
 Taxonomically-speaking, dolphins and porpoises are toothed whales (Odontocetes), a group that also includes larger species such as beluga and sperm whales.
 As the name implies, these whales have teeth and feature a single blowhole opening.
 Odontocetes use echolocation, a type of biological sonar, to hunt, detect predators, and navigate.
 Toothed Whales

-Short-beaked Common Dolphin Delphinus delphis < 8.5 feet ~ 170 pounds Click here for more information on common dolphins Short-beaked Common Dolphins are one of the most abundant dolphins in the western North Atlantic.
+Short-beaked Common Dolphin Delphinus delphis < 8.5 feet ~ 170 pounds check here if seen Short-beaked Common Dolphins are one of the most abundant dolphins in the western North Atlantic.
 Common dolphins have an hourglass pattern with a dark, V-shaped cape from the head to below the dorsal fin, and a yellow/tan anterior section.
 Common dolphins occur in social groups (pods) which often swim alongside ships and bow ride.
 Common dolphins have a rounded forehead (melon) and long rostrum (snout).
 They feed on fish and squid.

-Bottlenose Dolphin Tursiops truncatus < 9.5 feet 600 pounds or more Click here for more information on bottlenose dolphins Bottlenose dolphins are one of the most recognizable and well-known of all cetaceans.
+Bottlenose Dolphins Tursiops erebennus < 9.5 feet, 600 lbs. and/or Tursiops truncatus 13 feet, 1,400 lbs. check here if seen Bottlenose dolphins are one of the most recognizable and well-known of all cetaceans.
 Their name derives from a relatively short and thick rostrum (snout).
-Bottlenose dolphins are light to dark grey in color and feed on a variety of fish, squid, and crustaceans.
-In NY, there are two morphotypes of bottlenose: the inshore and pelagic types, which differ genetically, by distribution, diet, and even parasite load.
-Since 2009, the inshore (or coastal) bottlenose is the type most often seen in near-shore waters, while the larger, heavier pelagic type is seen farther from shore.
+Light to dark grey in color, they feed on a variety of fish, squid, and crustaceans.
+There are two species of bottlenose dolphins encountered off Long Island: Tamanend's Bottlenose and the Common Bottlenose.
+Tamanend's, which is smaller and lighter than the Common, occurs in relatively shallow, near-shore waters, while the larger and darker Common Bottlenose is found in deeper water, farther from shore.
 In contrast to the toothed whales, baleen whales (the Mysticetes) lack teeth and have overlapping plates of baleen, a hardened tissue made of keratin, used to strain smaller prey (fish, krill, and other small crustaceans) from the water.
-Baleen whales are further distinguished by a two blow-holes and are generally much larger than the Odontocetes.
+Baleen whales are further distinguished by a double blow-hole opening and are generally much larger than the Odontocetes.
 Baleen Whales

-Finback/Fin Whale

-Balaenoptera physalus

-< 85 feet

-~ 170,000 pounds

-ENDANGERED

-Fin whales are characterized by a prominent, curved dorsal fin found ~2/3 of the way back from the head.
+Finback/Fin Whale Balaenoptera physalus < 85 feet ~ 170,000 pounds ENDANGERED Fin whales are characterized by a prominent, curved dorsal fin found ~2/3 of the way back from the head.
 Fin whales possess a lightly-colored area on the right side of their heads called a blaze, posterior to which is a dark eye stripe and inter-stripe wash (lightly colored area).
-Behind these is a distinctive V-shaped pattern of coloration around their head called the chevron.
+Behind these is a distinctive Vshaped pattern of coloration around their head called the chevron.
 They are the second largest of all the whales and can travel at speeds of 25 knots.

-Click here for more information on fin whales Humpback Whale Megaptera novaeangliae < 60 feet ~ 100,000 pounds Humpback whales are easily distinguished by long pectoral flippers which occupy 1/4 - 1/3 of their body length and by a namesake hump anterior to their dorsal fin.
+Humpback Whale Megaptera novaeangliae < 60 feet ~ 100,000 pounds

+Humpback whales are easily distinguished by long pectoral flippers which occupy 1/4 - 1/3 of their body length and by a namesake hump anterior to their dorsal fin.
 Pronounced bumps called tubercules line the flippers, providing lift and maneuverability to these acrobatic and oftensurface active whales.

 Surface activities of humpbacks include breaching, lunge feeding, flipper and/or tail slapping, and peduncle throwing.
 Humpbacks sometimes use bubbles to corral and trap fish and small crustaceans, the only known cetacean to do so.

-Click here for more information on humpback whales Baleen Whales, continued Minke Whale Ralaenoptera acutorostrata < 30 feet ~ 20,000 pounds
+Baleen Whales, continued